ffornari90/iam-voms-aa/README.md

 ![INDIGO-IAM Add User to Group](pictures/indigo_iam_add_user_group.png?raw=true "INDIGO-IAM Add User to Group")

 Add a personal X.509 certificate to the user.
-Click on `+ Add certificate` and then fill the form with the VO name as tag and the content of the X.509 certificate file.
+Click on `+ Add certificate` and then fill the form with the VO name as label and the content of the X.509 certificate file.

 ![INDIGO-IAM Add Cert to User](pictures/indigo_iam_add_cert_user.png?raw=true "INDIGO-IAM Add Cert to User")